fu5ha/i3-vim-nav/README.md

 ```
 if you have go installed.

-Then, in your i3 config:
+Then, in your i3 config (adjust the path to the executable as necessary if you installed it differently):

 ```
 bindsym --release $mod+h exec --no-startup-id "~/bin/i3-vim-nav h"